AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 :bulb: **Warning:**
-Tag names are limited to a maximum of 15 characters.
+Tag names are limited to a maximum of **15 characters**.
 This constraint helps ensure that tags remain concise, readable, and meaningful.
 In real usage, tags are intended to serve as quick identifiers — such as a subject (`Math`), or lesson type (`online`).
 Allowing excessively long tags increases the likelihood of messy and cluttered displays.
+Tag names may only contain **letters and numbers**.
+Special characters are not allowed.
+This ensures tags are always interpreted correctly by the system and prevents issues where symbols might be misread or trigger unintended behavior.
 </div>

 ### Lesson